ministryofjustice/worm/README.md

 ## Installation

+Download the WORM repository to your local machine.
+SSH - `git clone git@github.com:ministryofjustice/worm.git` or
+GH - `gh repo clone ministryofjustice/worm`

+`cd` into the repository's root directory and run the following steps:

 Step 1: Install WORM via Composer
-Download and run `composer install` in this repository's root directory.
-This will create a vendor folder.
+Run `composer install`.
+This will create the required vendor folder.

 Step 2: Install WORM globally on your machine
-Then run `make install` which compiles the app into a binary and system links it so that it is available globally on your machine.
+Run `make install` which compiles the app into a binary and system links it so that it is available globally on your machine.
 You will be prompted to enter your Mac OS password so the system links can be established.
 You will also need to have `AWS`, `kubectl`, `cloud-platform` and `php` installed on your command line.

 If successfull, you should be able to run `worm` in your terminal window and it load the worm command options.

 Step 3: Setup your AWS profiles
-Once WORM is installed the first thing to setup is your AWS profiles.
-In each kubernetes namespaces run `worm create:profiles`.
+Run `worm create:profiles` in each namespace.
 This creates a standard and unique set of aws profiles in your computer's root directory in the `.aws` folder.